Township (Canada)

-The term township, in Canada, is generally the district or area associated with a town.
-The specific use of the term to describe political subdivisions has varied by country, usually to describe a local rural or semirural government within the country itself.
+The term township, in Canada, is generally a district or area associated with a town or other locality.
+The specific use of the term to describe political subdivisions has varied across the country, usually to describe a local rural or semirural government.

 In Eastern Canada, a township is one form of the subdivision of a county.
 In Quebec, the term is canton in French.

 Maritimes

 The historic colony of Nova Scotia (present-day Nova Scotia, New Brunswick, and Prince Edward Island) used the term township as a subdivision of counties and as a means of attracting settlers to the colony.
 In Prince Edward Island, the colonial survey of 1764 established 67 townships, known as lots, and 3 royalties, which were grouped into parishes and hence into counties; the townships were geographically and politically the same.
 In New Brunswick, parishes have taken over as the present-day subdivision of counties, and present-day Nova Scotia uses districts as appropriate.